How interesting is this post ?? I’m living for this & am so excited…

-So, if you have a baby or toddler, be sure to start teaching sign language right away!
-You’ll be amazed at what your baby can do. & of course, if you need advice or strategies, feel free to get in touch!
+So, if you have a baby, toddler, or even young children, be sure to start teaching sign language right away to communicate with your baby!
+It is never too late to start signing up.
+This technique is getting increasingly popular especially with young parents.
+You’ll be amazed at what your baby can do & of course, if you need advice or strategies, feel free to get in touch!
 You can find me on Instagram @babysignNJ or email firstname.lastname@example.org.

 Be sure to follow Rebecca on Instagram for more tips for communicating with your little ones.

 + if you haven’t listened yet, be sure to check out Dr. Alyssa Berlin’s podcast episode if you’re postpartum.

 ++ check out how I’m making Zaza’s baby food.

 3 replies to “All The Benefits of Baby Sign Language & How To Get Started”